 Because so many of you have asked, we (finally!) have a recipe for blueberry muffins.

-Go ahead and print a few extra copies of the recipe since you will likely get some recipe requests for this blueberry lemon cake :).
+Go ahead and print a few extra copies of the recipe since you will likely receive some requests for this blueberry cake.

 Lemon Blueberry Cake Recipe